About Our Staff

 China started dancing at the age of 5 in Saskatchewan, at which point she fell in love with dance and decided she would become a dance teacher.
 In 2004, she moved to Cranbrook and started her training at Stages School of Dance.
 China had the opportunity to grow in all genres of dance: jazz, tap, ballet, hip-hop, modern, and contemporary.
 She has travelled through Canada and the US taking classes and enjoys being inspired by other dancers and teachers.
 She has studied ADAPT and RAD, completing the Intermediate levels in ballet, jazz, and tap.

 China has participated in numerous competitions, performances, and workshops throughout Alberta, BC, and the United States.
 China was an assistant teacher at Stages for a number of years and graduated to full-time teaching in 2013.
-Taking 2014 to participate with WYAM in Australia, she has returned to teach at Stages and study kinesiology at the College of the Rockies.
+Taking 2014 to participate with WYAM in Australia, she has returned to teach at Stages after completing her dental assisting at the college of the Rockies

 Meet our instructors in person by contacting our studio.
 They love welcoming new students and parents.